TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP2369/Nouying 45W/README.md

 ### Caveats
+When using this board in your own projects, here are a few considerations to avoid issues.

 This board is a high-performance buck-boost converter that can output considerable power at a much higher voltage than your battery pack.
 This can induce **high currents** at your battery pack level.